 So I wanted to share my experiences and tips to help inspire you to find cheaper travel accommodation options during your own journey, and save some money!

-Best Cheap Accommodation Options In 2019
+Best Cheap Accommodation Options

 1. Budget Backpacker Hostels

 Backpacker hostels are a popular option for the budget-minded traveler.
 Rooms & bathrooms are shared by multiple people which helps keep costs low.
 The average hostel room can hold 4-10 individuals, often furnished with bunk-beds.
 Personal lockers are available for securing your belongings.
 A very basic (toast and cereal) breakfast is usually included too.

 In addition to being cheap, hostels provide a highly social atmosphere for fellow travelers to interact with each other.
 A communal kitchen and living area helps facilitate this.
 Many backpacker hostels have a few private rooms for those who want a little more privacy along with the vibrant social scene.

 - Avoid hostels that don’t provide lockers for your valuables

 - Earplugs & an eye-mask will help with late night noise & light

 - Booking.com and HostelBookers are good sites to find a hostel